tagpro/swipegiftcard/README.md

 ```

 ### 2. Setup Local Database
-This command initializes the local SQLite database, pushes the schema, and loads the initial data from `data/tcn.json`.
+This command initializes the local SQLite database, pushes the schema, and runs the sync script.
 ```bash
 npm run db:setup
 ```